About Yarning

 About the competition

-The Yarning Competition is an exciting opportunity for Aboriginal and Torres Strait Islander high students across Australia to share their unique stories and experiences.
+The Yarning Competition is an exciting opportunity for Aboriginal and Torres Strait Islander high school students across Australia to share their unique stories and experiences.
 Developed by the Department of the House of Representatives, the competition aims to raise awareness of Aboriginal and Torres Strait Islander cultures and to provide a platform for Aboriginal and Torres Strait Islander students to connect with, and learn about, the work of the Australian Parliament.

 The competition is about storytelling – participants are invited to share their perspectives and stories through creative mediums such as visual art, written words, photography, video, or audio, by addressing one of the four themes below.